 Position update & standard disclaimer ― do your own research

 To clear things up, this section has changed a little from our original post.
 Foundation readers know we have plenty of skin in the game, across multiple accounts.
 We wouldn’t write such a high volume of analysis on Impression Healthcare if this wasn’t the case.
 Here’s an initial position from a smaller account to show our confidence level (dated 24 March 2019):

 We originally bought close to $50,000 in the company ― and at around current prices.
 That might not seem like much of an investment.
 And, while we hold significantly more shares across other accounts, the number is held in a nominee account for privacy purposes.
 Moreover, disclosing what we own makes us different from everyone else on the internet.

 The goal is to build a small amount of money into something much more substantial.
 Hopefully, the name of the blog ― Trading For Millions ― becomes a self-fulfilling prophecy over time.
 We put our money where our mouth is and don’t publish junk on the website.

-You should perform your own research on each company profiled on Trading For Millions.
-Our analysis is skewed to the positive side, as we hold a large amount of shares in each company profiled on the website.
-We’re happy to invest a large amount of money in companies we believe could return five to 10 times our original investment (nominal amount shown in the table above).
+You should perform your own research on every company profiled on Trading For Millions.
+Our analysis is skewed to the positive side, as we hold shares in each company on the blog.
+Trading For Millions will disclose whether we sell any shares in a company.

 Partnering with the rising star of the cannabis industry